philriris/caribbean-14C/README.md

 # caribbean-14C
 ## A compilation of 2147 anthropogenic radiocarbon (<sup>14</sup>C) dates for the Caribbean region from 504 sites across 57 islands.

 The information in this repository is largely adapted from the paper "Reevaluating human colonization of the Caribbean using chronometric hygiene and Bayesian modeling" by Napolitano et al. in _Science Advances_ (https://doi.org/10.1126/sciadv.aar7806).
 It also includes a number of newer radiocarbon dates that have since been published.
+The main file is `caribbean-14C.csv`.

 Dates are mostly grouped and georeferenced by **island centroids**, that is, the geographical centre of the physical land mass the dated material originated from.
 The only exception are dates from the island of Hispaniola, which are split between Haiti and the Dominican Republic.
 In rare cases where an island's centroid lies in the sea (e.g. Crooked Island, Bahamas), it has been manually shifted to the nearest onshore location.